Nallika/skeleton/README.md

 pnpm dev:all          # Start both web and API servers pnpm dev:web          # Start only Next.js frontend
-pnpm dev:backend      # Start only Express backend pnpm dev:proxy        # Start all services with proxy
+pnpm dev:backend      # Start only Express backend

 # Building
 pnpm build            # Build all packages and apps